spiral-software/fftx/docs/distributed.rst

 Currently, the FFTX distributed library supports only real and complex FFTs.
 Complex FFT means that both inputs and outputs are complex numbers.
 Real FFTs mean that either the inputs or the outputs are real numbers.
 The following data layout are assumed for the different types of FFTs.

 1. Complex data are assumed to be in interleaved data format.
 This means that the real and imaginary components of the complex number are stored in consecutive memory location.
-2. Real data are assumed
+2. Real data are assumed to be in natural order.

 It should be noted that further factors may impose additional constraints on the input/output data.
 These additional constraints are described in their respective sub-sections.